ovh/manager/.ai-doc/20-dependencies/mrc-components.md

 ##### ManagerText
 - Use for text that requires IAM authorization
 - Provide `iamActions` and `urn` for sensitive content
-- Fallback to regular `OdsText` for non-sensitive content
+- Fallback to regular `Text` from ODS for non-sensitive content

 #### Performance Considerations